Brightosey/TakeHomeAssessment/README.md

 - Use pinia for app state management.
 - 3rd party UI libraries are allowed.
 Feel free to use one of your choice.
 UI does not need to match the mockup exactly.
 - Add additional libraries as you wish.
-- For Avatars, we recommend using [dicebear](https://www.dicebear.com/styles/pixel-art/).
-Placeholder images are also acceptable.
+- For Avatars, please use  [dicebear](https://www.dicebear.com/styles/pixel-art/).
-- Your time is valuable, please time-box your work.
-We don't expect you to work on this for more than a few hours.
-- If you can't complete the entire project in a reasonable amount of time, send us what you have.
-We can still assess your skills without 100% completion.
-- Unit tests are not required as part of this assessment.
+- Unit tests are not *required* as part of this assessment.

 # Mockups
 ## Outline
 Your application should render a very basic list of users, and a detail pane showing user information.
-A user should be able to modify existing users, and create new users.
+You should be able to modify existing users, and create new users.

 ![User Details Page](public/394021448-e2cbe7fe-e248-4a17-b3bb-7eae24c271fa.png)

 ## User List
-The user list should show a filterable collection of user list objects.
+The user list should show a filterable collection of user from the provided API.

 ![image](public/394035220-17ecc77a-0309-4090-a827-ae11b8a4488c.png)

 ### Users should be able to:
 - Click an item in the list and see user details in the detail pane
-- Click the filter and be presented with a few options for filtering the list.
-(Plan type is a mandatory filter option, first and last name are optional)
+- Click the filter and be able to filter the list by plan type.
-- Click the create new user button and be presented with a modal for creating a new user
+- Click the "create new user" button and be presented with a modal for creating a new user

 ## Details Pane
 The details pane shows the detail of an individual user.